-While you can’t control the student loan cancellation stalemate in the courts, you can take advantage of several student loan programs in 2023.
+While you can’t control the legal battles over student loan forgiveness, you can take advantage of several student loan programs in 2023.

-As millions of Americans gear up to resume student loan payments after a three-year hiatus, many are anxiously awaiting the Supreme Court’s ruling on President Biden’s student debt relief program.
-While borrowers can’t control the court’s stalemate, they are encouraged to take advantage of several programs designed to lower monthly payments and/or grant forgiveness.
-Don’t delay on acting upon these time-sensitive options!
+As millions of Americans gear up to resume student loan payments after a three-year hiatus, many are still coming to terms with the Supreme Court’s decision to strike down the Biden administration’s plan to cancel up to $20,000 of student debt for qualifying borrowers.
+While borrowers won’t be receiving this relief, they are encouraged to take advantage of several programs designed to lower monthly payments and/or grant forgiveness.
+With interest beginning to accrue again on Sept.
+1 and payments due in October, don’t delay on acting upon these time-sensitive options!

 Action 1: Secure the Income-Driven Repayment Account Adjustment